flatland-association/flatland-book/getting-started/prize-and-metrics.md

 normalized_reward = cumulative_reward / (self.env._max_episode_steps * self.env.get_num_agents())
 ```

+The episodes finish when all the trains have reached their target, or when the maximum number of time steps is reached.
+Therefore:

-The **minimum possible value** (ie worst possible) is -1.0, which occurs if none of the agents reach their goal during the episode.
+- The **minimum possible value** (ie worst possible) is -1.0, which occurs if none of the agents reach their goal during the episode.

-The **maximum possible value** (ie best possible) is 0.0, which would occur if all the agents would reach their targets in one time step, which is generally not achievable.
+- The **maximum possible value** (ie best possible) is 0.0, which would occur if all the agents would reach their targets in one time step, which is generally not achievable.

 You can read more about the [reward structure](env) in the environment documentation.